Ms Pac-Man Competition

 We encourage entrants to try evolutionary and machine learning methods.
 The papers below might provide a useful starting point.

-Simon M. Lucas, Evolving a Neural Network Location Evaluator to Play Ms. Pac-Man, IEEE Symposium on Computational Intelligence and Games (2005), pages: 203 -- 210 [pdf]
+Also see: Simon M. Lucas, Evolving a Neural Network Location Evaluator to Play Ms. Pac-Man, Proceedings of IEEE Symposium on Computational Intelligence and Games 2005.

 end of page